 The amount you can apply for depends on your situation.

-Repayments come out of your benefits.
+Repayments are taken off your benefits.

 Hardship payments

-Hardship payments apply to:
+Hardship payments apply to these benefits:

 • Universal Credit (UC)